 When working with the Close VBA method, the prompts that you usually have to deal with ask one of the following questions:

 - What filename should Excel use?

 There are a few different ways in which you can handle this using Visual Basic for Applications.
-As explained at Daily Dose of Excel, the most common ways of tackling this issue are the following 4:
+The most common ways of tackling this issue are the following 4: